-BOOM will ensure that adequate and appropriate support and protection is provided for those who speak up including protecting identity and files relating to the report and making sure information received is held in strict confidence unless consent is given or required by law.
+BOOM will ensure that adequate and appropriate support and protection is provided for those who speak up including protecting identity and files relating to the report and information received is held in confidence unless consent is given or required by law.

-Boom will take whatever action is possible consistently with this policy to make sure you are not personally disadvantaged or victimised for making your report, whether by dismissal, demotion, harm, damage, any form of harassment, discrimination or any form of current or future bias.
+Boom will take whatever action is possible consistently with this policy to make sure you are not personally disadvantaged for making your report, whether by dismissal, demotion, any form of harassment, discrimination or any form of current or future bias.

-If you claim to have been the subject of any such action as a consequence of making your report, and the matter cannot be resolved with you by management, the matter will be referred to the Company Secretary.
+If you claim to have been the subject of any such action as a consequence of making your report, and the matter cannot be resolved with you by management, the matter will be referred to Human Resources.

 Speaking up is not about raising grievances or making false reports against employees.
 It is about reporting alleged breaches.
-Where it is determined the employee speaking up did not have reasonable grounds to suspect misconduct or contravention or an improper state of affairs or circumstances or has made false reports, then disciplinary action will be taken.
+Where it is determined the employee speaking up has not acted in good faith or has made false reports, then disciplinary action will be taken.